grgbr/enbox/doc/main.rst

 * and |bind mount|.

 |host| side filesystem hierarchies may be imported into jail using the |bind
-mounts| machinery.
+mount| machinery.
 These mounts are performed from within the jail's own mount namespace (see |mount_namespaces(7)|) and are implitcly released once the jail dies.